-The following is a brief excerpt from my new book Finding Favor from a chapter called “Intentional Obscurity.”
-I’ve been so encouraged to hear that the book’s been incredibly helpful and encouraging to those who have read advanced copies.
+The following is a brief excerpt from my new book Finding Favor in a chapter called “Intentional Obscurity.”
+Those who have read advanced copies keep sharing how helpful and encouraging the book’s been to them.
 Finding Favor releases next Tuesday.
 I’d be honored if you pre-ordered a copy HERE.

 When we pray for God’s favor, what if sometimes the only way for him to truly bless us is to place us in total obscurity for a season?

 Being hidden from the view of the crowd, tucked away in some secret crevasse of the world, would have a way of teaching us lessons that popularity and success cannot.

 This is the kind of thing that makes those accustomed to celebrating overnight-success stories bristle.

 Obscurity is a word formed from two Latin words: ob (over) and scurus (covered).
 Obscurus in Latin means “dark,” as in when the sun is “covered over” in a rainstorm.

 Haven’t you noticed that three things tend to get “covered over” when we find ourselves wasting away in obscurity: recognition, opportunity, and self-worth?

 Recognition.
 One of the most painful parts of obscurity is that people don’t recognize the gifts and talents we have.
 We feel undervalued.
 We were created for so much more, but for some reason people can’t see it.